jeffellin/hugo-site/content/post/2021-05-17-jenkins-tbs-argocd.md

 +++

-This post is part one of a three-part series discussing how to integrate Jenkins, Tanzu Build Service, and ArgoCD.
+This post discusses how to integrate Jenkins, Tanzu Build Service, and ArgoCD.

-* Part 1: Iterative Development
-* Part 2: Intake of Buildpack updates
-* Part 3: Promoting code to production

 ## Why Tanzu Build Service.